Research Interests

 Lightning Pose (LP) is an industry-grade pose estimation software package that utilizes unlabeled frames to train better models.
 LP uses unsupervised training objectives that penalize the network whenever its predictions violate a variety of spatiotemporal constraints.
 It also uses a new network architecture that predicts the pose for a given frame using temporal context from surrounding unlabeled frames.
 We provide a browser-based app for data labeling and model training and evaluation.

-preprint | code | app
+paper | code | app

 Semi-supervised behavioral segmentation